 At the forefront of our prevention efforts are the individual community members who promote safety and protect our people, buildings and properties.
 We rely on all members of our community to report questionable incidents or people.
 A collaborative effort between UT Police and MD Anderson workforce members and students, including designated Campus Security Authorities, is imperative to help ensure a safe and secure place to work, study, visit and seek treatment.
-To further our relationship with our community, in 2021 we launched the Community Partnership Council to strengthen the bond between UT Police and the community we serve.
-This community-focused partnership provides a regular venue where our community can engage directly with police leadership and provide input on opportunities to improve services, increase community engagement, and enhance community trust.
+In July 2022, MD Anderson's workplace violence prevention program was operationally placed under the stewardship of UT Police.
+Our team's role in this important program continues to evolve as we work together as a community to enhance the safety of our campus.